HeavyMedl/lists/README.md

 <a name='minList'/>
 ### minList : [[x]] -> [x]
 ------
-**Description**: Array of variables with the minimum length returned from an Array of Arrays of variables.
+**Description**: Array of Variables with the minimum length returned from an Array of an Array of Variables.

-**Signature Definition**: Give arg 1 an Array of Arrays of variables; Get an Array of variables.
+**Signature Definition**: Give arg 1 an Array of an Array of Variables; Get an Array of Variables.

 **Example Usage**: